ccswbs/snowdrop/site/content/docs/1.1/components/navbar.md

 {{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, navbars now use local CSS variables on `.navbar` for enhanced real-time customization.
+As part of Snowdrop's evolving CSS variables approach, navbars now use local CSS variables on `.navbar` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="navbar-css-vars" file="scss/_navbar.scss" >}}